-To help address this question and ensure that consumers have complete control over the disposition of their digital assets, Connecticut lawmakers have passed House Bill 5606 – An Act Concerning the Connecticut Revised Fiduciary Access to Digital Assets Act.
+To help address this question and ensure that consumers have complete control over the disposition of their digital assets, Connecticut lawmakers passed An Act Concerning the Connecticut Revised Fiduciary Access to Digital Assets Act.

-Put simply, this act – which goes into effect on October 1, 2016 – gives you the ability to plan for the management and disposition of your digital assets by allowing you to define your wishes related to these assets in a will, trust, power of attorney, or by using online planning tools.
+Put simply, this act – which went into effect on October 1, 2016 – gives you the ability to plan for the management and disposition of your digital assets by allowing you to define your wishes related to these assets in a Will, trust, power of attorney, or by using online planning tools.

-The bill helps bring the law up-to-date so it can adequately address issues of fiduciary access in cases of death or loss of legal capacity.
+The bill helped to bring the law up-to-date so it can adequately address issues of fiduciary access in cases of death or loss of legal capacity.

 There have been a number of cases involving survivors who were unable to access a family member’s digital assets because the deceased had unwittingly forfeited the rights of their agents and executors by agreeing to a company’s standard terms of service.
-HB 5606 aims to rectify this oversight by ensuring that the legally documented wishes of the deceased supersede any terms of service.
+The Connecticut Revised Fiduciary Access to Digital Assets Act has tried to rectify this oversight by ensuring that the legally documented wishes of the deceased supersede any terms of service.

 Does Your Last Will and Testament Include On-line Passwords?